tmux-python/libtmux/docs/topics/traversal.md

 # Usage

-libtmux convenient access to move around the hierachy of sessions, windows and panes in tmux.
+libtmux convenient access to move around the hierarchy of sessions, windows and panes in tmux.

 This is done by libtmux's object abstraction of {term}`target`s (the `-t`